TRKuan/homework2-style-transfer/README.md

 -  MUNIT needs lots of training resources to have a good perforomence.
 As we can see the images are still not better then CycleGAN after training for 48 hours.
 However, it still has its potential since the sample images in the paper look pertty decent.
 - The inference time of MUNIT is less than 1 sec and the neural-style one is 15 sec.
 The reason of that is MUNIT does not train the model everytime we run a new image but neural-style do.Therefore, we think neural-style actually needs more training resources than MUNIT.
 ### Conclution
 In conclution, MUNIT preserves the content better with more pixel level details.
-On the other hand nueral style is better at capturing higher level content and produces a more artistic image.
+On the other hand, nueral style is better at capturing higher level content and produces a more artistic image.